-- Develop students' formal examination skills in preparation for the United National Tests or IB Diploma Programme examinations - Review student understanding of work covered during the school year - Provide opportunities for the formal assessment elements of the MYP programme in each subject - Allow subject teachers time for extended assessments
+- Develop students' formal examination skills in preparation for the United National Tests or IB Diploma Programme examinations. - Review student understanding of work covered during the school year. - Formally assess elements of the MYP Programme in each subject. - Allow subject teachers time for extended assessments